Are you thinking about going full-time freelance? Here’s a step-by-step guide to make the transition go as smoothly as possible.

 Name your business

 Maybe you’re planning on using your actual name.
 Maybe you’ve had an idea for a business name for awhile.
 Now’s the time to do some research and see if anyone else is using it (or something similar).
-Purchase the URL, create a Twitter account, start a Facebook page (you don’t need to publish it yet), open an Etsy store, create a Pinterest account, build a Google plus page … Basically, secure your name everywhere you can think of.
+Purchase the URL, create an Instagram account, start a Facebook page, open an Etsy store, create a Pinterest account, build a LinkedIn company page, etc. (You don’t need to publish them yet.)
+Basically, secure your name everywhere you can think of.
 Why?
-Well, you don’t know how your business will evolve and grow in the future, plus you don’t want someone else using your business name in these arenas, which could create confusion and divert potential customers.
+Well, you don’t know how your business will evolve and grow in the future, and you don’t want someone else using your business name on these platforms, which could create confusion and divert potential customers.

 Write a business plan